All Episodes

 Again, John Roberts.

-Uh that no, you need to retrench conservative values, develop opportunity conservatism to try to help people live the American dream.
+You wrote an op-ed piece in the Washington Post the other day that, no, you need to retrench conservative values, develop opportunity conservatism to try to help people live the American dream.

-You really Senator, do you really think that that's what to do?
+You really, Senator, do you really think that that's what to do?

 Talk about opportunity conservatism and helping people live the American dream.

-What you wrote, you really think that makes sense.
+You really think that makes sense?

 Here's what Cruz said.